thotheod/thotheod.github.io/_posts/2024-02-27-aoai-python-jupyter.markdown

 ## Visual Studio Code

-Since we have the required Azure resources available, let's see what we need to do in VSCode, to create some basic Python samples that will use the OpenAI service.
+Now that we have the required Azure resources available, let's see what we need to do in VSCode, to create some basic Python samples that will use the Azure OpenAI service.

 ### Define necessary environment variables

-Let's define our environment variables before we start any coding.
+Let's start by defining our environment variables.
 With Jupyter Notebooks, it's really handy to define all the environment variables in a `.env` file.
 A sample of the file (that you need to rename to .env) can be found in the [samples repo](https://github.com/thotheod/samples-blog/blob/main/aoai-python/.env.example).
 Change all the values surrounded with angle brackets with your deployment's values.

 ```bash
 AZURE_OPENAI_API_VERSION = "2023-09-01-preview"